 What is a Fallback Action?

-A fallback action acts as a "Plan B." If the system attempts to send a letter or SMS to an accountable person and finds that contact information is missing—such as a blank email address or cellphone number—the fallback action ensures the debtor still receives the communication via an alternative method.
+A Fallback Action acts as a "Plan B." If the system attempts to send a letter or SMS to an accountable person and finds that contact information is missing — such as a blank email address or cellphone number — the Fallback Action ensures the debtor still receives the communication via an alternative method.

-How Fallback Actions Work (The Rules)
+How do Fallback Actions work?

-• Individual Recipient Tracking: Unlike standard actions that focus on the Main Account Holder, the success rate of a Fallback Action is based on each individual recipient.
+• Individual recipient tracking: Unlike standard actions that focus on the main account holder, the success rate of a Fallback Action is based on each individual recipient.

-• Targeted Communication: If a message is successfully delivered to one parent but fails for the other, only the recipient who did not receive the message will be included in the fallback communication.
+• Targeted communication: If a message is successfully delivered to one parent but fails for the other, only the recipient who did not receive the message will be included in the fallback communication.

-How do I setup a fallback action?
+How do I set up a Fallback Action?

 1. Navigate to Configuration > Workflows > Standard.